- Credit Cards

 If someone makes unauthorized transactions with your debit card number, but your card is not lost, you are not liable for those transactions if you report them within 60 days of your statement being sent to you.

-What happens after I report misuse my ATM or debit card?
+What happens after I report misuse of my debit card?

 The EFT Act requires the bank to investigate within the following timeline: